 - There are two more issues concerning MSME performance:

 - Ancillarisation – the promotion of inter-firm linkages between large firms and MSME through subcontracting and ancillarisation in both public and private sectors has been an important dimension of India’s MSME policy.
 Any growth of ancillarisation and sub-contracting would be advantageous to the MSME sector by way of assured marketing, covered technical assistance, finance, and supply of raw materials and training.
 During this period the percentage of ancillary units increased from 5 percent.
 Note that however a significant proportion of MSME subcontracting and ancillarisation are informal in nature.
-The growing inter-firm linkages, formal as well as informal, would have benefited the economic performance of MSME sector.
+The growing inter-firm linkages, formal as well as informal, would have benefited the economic performance of the MSME sector.

-- The degree of internationalization – world over, an export strategy has been the primary foreign market entry mode adopted by MSMEs in their internationalization efforts – this has been observed in the Indian context as well.
+- The degree of internationalization – the world over, an export strategy has been the primary foreign market entry mode adopted by MSMEs in their internationalization efforts – this has been observed in the Indian context as well.
 At the national level, several factors contributed to the increasing trend of MSME internationalization like – structural shift in the composition of MSME exports from traditional to non-traditional items, modes of entry such as MNCs and e-Commerce etc.

 Policy Towards Small-Scale Industries